Melanie Becker: Career

 Becker's research centered on the study of gravity and similar theories, with a particulate interest in string theory, M-theory, and quantum gravity.
 Becker's work included developing models for superstring compactification and, working with her sister Katrin Becker, she developed one for the Kaluza–Klein theory.

 As she accepted her position to be a professor of physics at Texas A&M in 2005, Melanie was given the opportunity to work alongside her sister, Katrin Becker, to further their studies and specialization in string theory.
 In general, the models that Melanie developed compared the outcomes from standard elementary particle physics and cosmology.

 Being distinguished as a Harvard Radcliffe Institute for Advanced Study Science Fellow in 2005, Becker focused her work during her time here on developing models from string theory that could reproduce experimental data measured within particle accelerators in relation to cosmological data.
 This stems from her graduate research conducted at the European Organization for Nuclear Research (CERN), where the models studied are known as "compactifications of string theory on manifolds with torsion."

 In 2006 Becker, her sister Katrin Becker, and John Schwartz published a graduate-level textbook on string theory and M-theory.

 Hosted by the Institute for Advanced Study, Becker was invited as a lecturer for their 2010 Prospects in Theoretical Physics (PiTP) program titled Aspects of Supersymmetry.

 Personal life

 Melanie Becker was born to Ingrid and Karl-Hans Becker in Ahaus, Germany, on 12 August 1966.
 She grew up in Malaga, Spain, with her younger sister Katrin Becker.
 Becker and her younger sister moved to College Station and were recruited to Texas A&M in 2005 as part of a faculty reinvestment program.
-She would go on to live here for the rest of her life.
+She lived there for the rest of her life.
 Melanie Becker died on 13 March 2020 at the age of 53, after a year-long fight with cancer.